morrownr/USB-WiFi/README.md

 WPA3 supported: yes
 Power requirement: Heavy load: ~400 mA
 ```
-Review by Nick - The Alfa AWUS036ACHM is a very good product.
+Review by Nick - The Alfa AWUS036ACHM is a good product.
 It is mid-priced, well made and works well in managed mode, master mode and monitor mode.
 It runs cool and has exceptional range.
 It shows good link quality and signal level even in difficult situations where other adapters would drop the connection.
 Overall, it is a solid performer.
 Recommendation on hold as noted above.
 ```
 =====> Linksys AE6000 <=====
 ```